Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

-We see that the light-cone gauge approach gives a simple representation for such vertices.
+Thus, we see that the light-cone gauge approach does indeed provide a simple representation for interaction vertices.
 Another attractive property of the light-cone approach is that it allows treating the interaction vertices on an equal footing.
 Formulas \rf{0006k},\rf{0006f} provide a convenient representation for other well-known cubic interaction vertices of massless low-spin fields.
 These vertices and their Lorentz covariant counterparts are collected in Table I.